McCann (surname)

 According to historian C. Thomas Cairney, the MacCanns were a chiefly family of the Oirghialla or Airgíalla tribe who were in turn from the Laigin tribe who were the third wave of Celts to settle in Ireland during the first century BC.

 Due to anglicization the original form Mac Cana has had many different variations, such as McGann, MacCanne, McCanne, MacCann, MacCan, Maccan.

 The McCanne's spelt with an “e” on the end are from Scotland.
 Brothers William and Hugh McCanne originally native of Scotland moved to Ulster, Ireland.
 In 1752 they immigrated to America from Ulster via Dublin, Ireland and landed in what is now Wilmington, North Carolina.
 From there William's descendants moved to Georgia, Missouri, Utah, California, Texas, Colorado, Louisiana and many other states.
 Some who are descended from this line of McCanne now spell there name as McCann as the “e” was dropped from the name.
 It is unknown whether this line is connected to the McCanns who come from Ireland.
 It has also been written as MacCanne as well on various documents in the past.
 Many people who are descended from William and Hugh when spelling their surname tend to superscript the first c and align it with the M with either one or two horizontal lines under the superscript c.
 This is essentially an abbreviation of “Mac”.
-Pepsi Inventor Caleb Bradham's maternal line is descended from William McCanne, his mother's maiden name was McCann.
+Pepsi Inventor Caleb Bradham's maternal line is descended from William McCanne, his mother's maiden name being McCann.